 It was the largest human-made explosion at the time, releasing about 2.9 kilotons of TNT with pieces of the cargo ship, the “Mount Blanc,” landing as far as 3.5 miles away from the collision site.
 A concurrent blizzard dropping 16 inches of snow made the situation even more dire.

-Following the explosion, former Boston Governor Samuel McCall formed the Halifax Relief Expedition, which sent a train filled with doctors and Red Cross workers from Massachusetts and Maine to support the community in need.
+Following the explosion, former Mass.
+Governor Samuel McCall formed the Halifax Relief Expedition, which sent a train filled with doctors and Red Cross workers from Massachusetts and Maine to support the community in need.

 After setting up emergency hospitals to treat people, a second train came up from Boston with more doctors, clothing, food, and $10,000 cash to provide continued aid to Halifax.